JoachimSchaeffer/LAVADE/README.md

 # LAVADE: Latent Variable Demonstrator
 Version 1.0

-This repository contains a demonstrator to build intuition on latent variable approaches and regression approaches in general.
+This repository contains a MATLAB app to build intuition on latent variable approaches and regression approaches in general.

-The LAVADE Software contains processed data The spectral dataset is part of the work in [1] and the LFP dataset was published in [2]. <br />
+The LAVADE software contains processed data.
+The spectral dataset was publsihed with [1], and the LFP dataset was published in [2]. <br />
 The full LFP dataset used in this software is available at https://data.matr.io/1/projects/5c48dd2bc625d700019f3204 and is published under a CC BY 4 license. <br />

 The app was written in MATLAB_R2021a by using the MATLAB app designer toolbox.